Giorgi Kvernadze

-Giorgi Kvernadze (Georgian: გიორგი კვერნაძე; born 7 February 2003) is a Georgian professional footballer who plays as a left winger for Italian club Frosinone and the Georgia national team.
+Giorgi Kvernadze (Georgian: გიორგი კვერნაძე; born 7 February 2003) is a Georgian professional footballer who plays as a left winger for club Frosinone and the Georgia national team.

 Club career

 Kvernadze entered Saburtalo's academy at the age of nine: having come through the club's youth ranks, he played for the reserve team, in the national third tier, before making his first-team debut in the Erovnuli Liga at the age of 18.

 On 26 February 2022, Kvernadze joined Telavi on a loan for the rest of the 2022 season.
 On 5 March 2022, he scored his first professional goal, in a 2–0 league win over Sioni Bolnisi.
 Throughout the campaign, Kvernadze helped the team preserve their place in the top tier, having scored three goals.

 Shortly before the beginning of the 2023 season, Kvernadze signed for newly-promoted Liga 2 side Kolkheti Poti, before subsequently joining Dinamo Batumi on loan.

 On 3 July 2023, Kvernadze officially joined Serie A side Frosinone on a season-long loan, with an option to buy.
 He made his official debut for the club on 11 August, coming on as a substitute for Giuseppe Caso in the second half of a 1–0 Coppa Italia win over Pisa.
 One week later, he also made his Serie A debut, coming on for Caso in the 67th minute of a 3–1 league defeat to Napoli.
 Overall, he featured in five league matches for the team, who fought hard to avoid relegation.

 On 2 July 2024, Frosinone announced the signing of a new four-year deal for Kvernadze.
+He scored eight goals in Serie B in next two seasons and helped his team to gain promotion following the 2025–26 Serie B season.

+On 6 September 2026, Kvernadze opened his goal-scoring account in Serie A as Frosinone snatched a late 3–2 win over Venezia.
+His blistering start to the season with five goals and two assists in six appearances resulted in his first nomination for Sofascore Team of the Serie A Week and Easports Serie A Player of the Month.

 International career

 After taking part in ten matches for U19s, Kvernadze became a regular player for the U21 team.
 He played in all ten games of Georgia's 2025 UEFA Championship qualifying campaign in addition to both play-offs against Croatia, in which his team prevailed on penalties.
 Kvernadze scored in a 2–0 away win against Gibraltar on 26 March 2024, followed by another goal in a 3–0 home victory over Moldova on 5 September.

+In 2025, Kvernadze received a call-up to the senior team.
+He made a debut as a second-half substitute in a 4–0 home loss to Spain on 15 November 2025.